Rethinking Backdoor Detection Evaluation for Language Models: Experiments

 \subsection{Main Results}

-Before presenting the results for the main experiments, we first confirm the effectiveness of existing detectors on a standard benchmark.
-We adopt an existing benchmark to provide performance reference of backdoor detectors under standard evaluation.
-Specifically, we use the 140 sentiment classification models from round 9 of TrojAI backdoor detection competition\footnote{\url{https://pages.nist.gov/trojai/docs/nlp-summary-jan2022.html}}, with half being backdoored.
-The detection accuracy is shown in Table \ref{tab:benchmark}.
-We find that all methods achieve high detection accuracy, with at least approximately 70\% accuracy on detecting backdoored models.

-Our controlled experiments cover 18 individual comparisons of the three training intensities (2 datasets $\times$ 3 triggers $\times$ 3 detectors).
-The results are shown in Fig.~\ref{fig:main}.
-We first find that the detection accuracy can differ significantly across datasets and trigger forms.
+We present results with RoBERTa-Base as the victim model in Fig.~\ref{fig:main}, covering 18 individual comparisons of the three training intensities (2 datasets$\times$3 triggers$\times$3 detectors), while results with other models show a similar trend (\sectionref{app:arch}).
+We first find that the detection accuracy differs significantly across datasets and trigger forms.
 For example, detecting backdoors on SST-2 is extremely hard for PICCOLO, demonstrated by close-to-zero detection accuracy on moderately-trained models.
-Word trigger is relatively easier to detect than other triggers.
-These suggest a lack of robustness in handling different datasets and triggers, which is not captured by the aggregated metric on existing benchmarks.
+Word trigger is relatively easier to detect.
+These suggest a lack of robustness in handling different datasets and triggers, which is not captured by existing aggregated metric.

 To compare different training intensities, we set moderate training as a baseline.
 Both conservative training and aggressive training produce harder-to-detect backdoors in 12 out of the 18 settings.
 Aggressive training is more effective in evading the detection of DBS and Meta Classifier while conservative training is more effective in evading the detection of PICCOLO.
 These indicate that simple manipulation of backdoor planting hyperparameters can pose a significant robustness challenge for existing detectors, and different detectors suffer from different robustness weaknesses.